MajidMehrnia/AI-Physics-Informed-ML-Modeling/README.md

 ## Test Case: Thermostatic Expansion Valve (TXV)

-- The TXV regulates refrigerant flow in the heat pump cycle of an electric vehicle.
+The TXV regulates refrigerant flow in the heat pump cycle of an electric vehicle.
 Accurate modeling is critical for evaluating the system’s thermal performance.
 In this project:

 - The TXV geometry and flow domain are defined based on standard automotive designs.

 - Physics-informed neural networks are trained to predict temperatures and enthalpy in the fluid domain.

-- Validation datasets are generated to compare AI/ML predictions against conventional simulation results.
+- Validation datasets are generated to compare AI/ML predictions against conventional simulation results (ANSYS FLUENT).

 This approach allows high-fidelity simulation of the TXV without requiring full computational fluid dynamics (CFD) runs for every operating point.